palkan/litecable/README.md

 gem "litecable"
 ```

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install litecable
+And run `bundle install`.

 ## Usage

 Please, checkout [Action Cable guides](http://guides.rubyonrails.org/action_cable_overview.html) for general information.
-Lite Cable aims to be compatible with Action Cable as much as possible without the loss of simplicity and _ligthness_.
+Lite Cable aims to be compatible with Action Cable as much as possible without the loss of simplicity and _lightness_.

 You can use Action Cable javascript client without any change (precompiled version can be found [here](https://github.com/palkan/litecable/tree/master/examples/sinatra/assets/cable.js)).